linushak/devstarCode/README.md

 You need to look through your App.java, app.js or index.php file depending on your language and find out what changes you will need to make to invoke the shield's URL!

-3. Deploy a new version of your microservice by pushing the edited code to the Git repository in the same way as for your first deployment.
+3. Deploy a new version of your microservice by either a) change the file the GitHub editor as instructed before or b) push the edited code to the Git repository.

 4. When your updated microservice is live, it will hopefully hit the Alien War Ship's shield!